andy3471/keyshare/readme.md

 REDIRECT_HTTPS | Boolean value, Used if you're running keyshare behind a proxy, if the site is using HTTP and the proxy is using HTTPS.
+STEAM_LOGIN | Boolean value, enabled steam login STEAM_API_KEY | API key for steam login, generated on https://steamcommunity.com/dev/apikey TWITCH_API_ENABLED | Enabled/Disables the external twitch API for game lookups TWITCH_CLIENT_ID | If twitch API is enabled, you'll need to supply this.
+These are the credentials you got from https://dev.twitch.tv/console/apps
-STEAM_LOGIN | Boolean value, enabled steam login STEAM_API_KEY | API key for steam login, generated on https://steamcommunity.com/dev/apikey DB_HOST | MySQL host, usually the container name of the SQL server DB_PORT | Defaults to 3306, only override if you're using your own DB server DB_DATABASE | Name of the database
+TWITCH_CLIENT_SECRET | Secret to match above ID TWITCH_UPDATE_FREQ | How many days should a game exist, before we pull the data from Twitch IGDB again TWITCH_CACHE_LIFETIME | For how long should we cache twitch API requests DLC_ENABLED | Enabled DLC feature (Recommended is off if you are using Twitch IGDB) DB_HOST | MySQL host, usually the container name of the SQL server DB_PORT | Defaults to 3306, only override if you're using your own DB server DB_DATABASE | Name of the database